ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 }
 ~~~

-Responses to this message are vendor-specific.
+Responses to this message are vendor-specific, and out of the scope of this document.
-Fields that are not understood MUST be ignored.

 ### Transparency Service Keys